Circo-dev/Circo/docs/src/infotons.md

 #### How to start research on Infoton optimization

-You can overload `apply_infoton` and `scheduler_infoton` for your actor types.
+You can overload `apply_infoton` and `scheduler_infoton` for your actor (and/or plugin) types.
 Actor positioning is implemented as a plugin.
 All you need to do is to install the system and run the examples where you can tweak the current rudimentary implementation.
 Please share your findings on Discourse!